 SIESTA package allows to extract several physical information about your target system.
 However, due to its complexity, it can be challenging to use it properly.
 Even the installation is not always a trivial task.
 Thus, it is important for the SIESTA community to have a place to gather and share information and discuss different SIESTA-related topics.

 If you have questions or just doubts about SIESTA, please visit the SIESTA Forum.

 Extensive SIESTA documentation for users as well as for developers has been developed during the years.
-We are dedicating efforts to collects existing material and create new documentation that will be available in the SIESTA Wiki.
+We are dedicating efforts to collect existing material and create new documentation that will be available in the SIESTA Wiki.

 SIMUNE has received funds to develop the project: “SIESTA-PRO – Spanish Initiative for Electronic Simulations with Thousands of Atoms: Open Source code with professional support and warranty”.

-The project (RTC-2016-5681-7) has been funded by the Spanish Ministry of Economy, Industry and Competitiveness and has been co-financed by the European Structural and Investment Funds with the objective to promote the technological development, innovation and quality research.
+The project (RTC-2016-5681-7) has been funded by the Spanish Ministry of Economy, Industry and Competitiveness and has been co-financed by the European Structural and Investment Funds with the objective to promote technological development, innovation and quality research.